Panagia Kanala: The Church

 The icon is kept in the homonymous church in the village of Kanala in Kythnos, in the southeastern part of the island.
 The original church was a makeshift construction of small size.
 In 1869 the original building was demolished and a new one was erected in its place, which with the contribution of the residents of Dryopida evolved over time to its present form, with the most significant changes to the site taking place after 1946.
 In 1973 the church of Panagia Kanala was recognized as a Holy Pilgrimage by decree of the Holy Synod of the Church of Greece.
 The courtyard of the church is decorated with stone arches, terraces, dry stone walls and flowers and has a cobbled square.

 The celebration

 Panagia Kanala is the patron saint of Kythnos and is considered as one of the most important places of pilgrimage in the Cyclades.
-She is celebrated every 15th of August and from the 1st of August every afternoon, the sequence of the invocation canon or paraklisi is conducted, until the 13th of August, when the Vigil ("overnight vigil") is chanted in her honor.
+She is celebrated every 15 August and from 1 August every afternoon, the sequence of the invocation canon or paraklisi is conducted, until 13 August, when the Vigil ("overnight vigil") is chanted in her honor.
 On the eve of the celebration, the Great Vespers are chanted, followed by a great festival in the village with traditional music and dancing.